 FIP in Cats: Understanding Feline Infectious Peritonitis Symptoms and New Treatments

 A feline infectious peritonitis (FIP) diagnosis was once considered a death sentence for cats.
-Today, in 2026, the landscape has changed dramatically โ effective antiviral treatments now exist that can cure many cats with FIP when diagnosed and treated promptly.
+Today, in 2026, the landscape has changed dramatically β effective antiviral treatments now exist that can cure many cats with FIP when diagnosed and treated promptly.
 But recognizing FIP early requires knowing what to look for, because its early signs are easy to miss or misattribute to other conditions.

 What Is FIP?

-According to Cornell University's Feline Health Center, FIP occurs most commonly in:
+FIP occurs most commonly in:

 - Young cats under 2 years old (peak incidence)